SpinalHDL/VexRiscv/README.md

 - single cycle multiplication with bypassing in the WB stage (late result)
 - dynamic branch prediction done in the F stage with a direct mapped target buffer cache (no penalties on correct predictions)

+Note that recently, the capability to remove the Fetch/Memory/WriteBack stage was added to reduce the area of the CPU, which end up with a smaller CPU and a better DMIPS/Mhz for the small configurations.

 ## Dependencies

 On Ubuntu 14 :